The Economic and Regulatory Views on Liquidity Risk are Different

 HLA/TNCO ≥ 100%.

-it is sufficient for the TNCO of, e.g. a loan portfolio, to calculate once a month the reimbursement flows that are expected within the next 30 days.
+From a regulatory point of view it is sufficient for the TNCO of, e.g. a loan portfolio, to calculate once a month the reimbursement flows that are expected within the next 30 days.
 From an economic perspective, however, the bank’s future liquidity exposure, FLE, requires the daily generation of all cash flows for every day of the considered time horizon.

 When cash outflows and cash inflows are economically mitigated, they are usually simply added; a possible risk-adjusted view is seperately modeled.
 In the LCR cash inflows and outflows are netted with the maximum-75%-rule which automatically provides a (very raw) risk adjustment - but makes it impossible to distill a most likely view of the future.
 Although the Basel III method on average accounts for a higher risk, in specific situations it might be understating the bank’s risk because it does not capture possible minimum values of the FLE within the first 30 days.